dendronhq/dendron-site/vault/dendron.dev.pull-request.md

 ### general
 - [ ] add a [[test|dendron.dev.qa#writing-tests]] for the new feature
 - [ ] make sure all the existing [[tests|dendron.dev.qa#running-all-tests]] pass
+- [ ] if your still iterating on your pull request or if your working on feedback but its not ready yet, put your PR into `draft` mode until it is ready
 - [ ] do a spot check by running your feature with our [[test Workspace|dendron.dev.qa#test-workspace]]
 - [ ] if your change reflects documentation changes, also submit a PR to [dendron-site](https://github.com/dendronhq/dendron-site) and mention the doc PR link in your current PR
 - [ ] after you submit your pull request, check the output of our [integration test](https://github.com/dendronhq/dendron/actions) and make sure all tests pass